CASE STUDY: CARLTON HILL STUDENT ACCOMMODATION, LEEDS

-Young people and students are a particularly vulnerable sector of society with regard to mental health and well being.
+Young people and students are a particularly vulnerable sector of society regarding mental health and wellbeing.

 “Nearly 1 in 4 young people will experience suicidal feelings at least once in their lives.
 1 in 20 will try to take their own life!”

 With such shocking statistics in mind, there becomes a duty to all student accommodation providers to understand and support student mental health through their developments.
-According to the Higher Education Funding Council for England (HEFCE), student support services have seen a rise of over 150% in recent years with young people in higher education compared to those of the same age not in higher education with approximately 29% of students experiencing anxiety, depression, substance abuse or personality disorders.
+According to the Higher Education Funding Council for England (HEFCE), student support services have seen a rise of over 150% in recent years with young people in higher education compared to those of the same age not in higher education.
+Approximately 29% of students experience anxiety, depression, substance abuse or personality disorders.

 Student accommodation providers therefore have a dual role to fulfil.
 Firstly, they need to provide a support network of staff who are trained to understand, look for and support students who are getting into difficulty.
 On a strategic level, they need to link with university educationalists and other interface groups within the university to provide joined up thinking and a managed approach to providing individual support for each student who falls into this category.
 This can involve academic, pastoral, Student unions, Chaplaincy wardens and accommodation staff.

 Secondly, they need, with their design teams and management staff, to consider carefully how design techniques and spaces can be used to minimise the reliance on this staff support network by addressing the five keyways of achieving wellbeing outlined in section 2 of this case study.